dratzke/omnia_hackathon_2/README.md

 a/d => move the camera left/right, facing the same direction e/c => move the camera up/down, regardless of the camera direction
 ```

+### How to play the game manually?
+You will need to first start the server and then the client.
+Both executables (server/client on linux and server.exe/client.exe) have some command line parameters but for a simple one player game of up to 2 minutes you can simply run the executables without arguments to start them.

 ### GRPC / agent control
 There are two methods you use when controlling the client with an agent: `GetState` and `Input`.